Student Financial Aid

 Standards of Academic Progress for Financial Aid

-- Full- and part-time students who are in their first academic year must complete 67% of all attempted credits and must maintain a 1.5 Cumulative GPA.
+- Full- and part-time students who have earned less than 30 credits must complete 67% of all attempted credits and must maintain a 1.5 Cumulative GPA.

-- Full- and part-time students who are in their second or greater academic year must complete 67% of all attempted credits and must maintain at least a 2.0 cumulative GPA.
+- Full- and part-time students who have earned 30 credits or more must complete 67% of all attempted credits and must maintain at least a 2.0 cumulative GPA.